Tips to help you keep up with bills, avoid late fees, spot bogus charges, track spending, log card rewards and spend money right.

 Set aside time (weekly or monthly) to go through bills.
-That’s also a good time to look for items you’re paying for but no longer using or things that you can scale back (such as subscriptions and data plans).
+Also take that opportunity to look for items you’re paying for but no longer using or could scale back (such as subscriptions and data plans).

 Hate this task?
-Make it a point to treat yourself (with a hike, a movie, a meal out) when you’re done.
+Make it a point to treat yourself once you’re done with a hike, a movie, a meal out.

 “It does a good job of detecting renewing auto-subscriptions,” says Ridout.
 With bank fees, it contacts the bank to “try to get the fee reversed.”

-Truebill also tracks bills looking for cost or interest increases and add-on charges.
+When you receive bank fees, Truebill contacts the bank to try to get the fee reversed.
+It also tracks bills looking for cost or interest increases and add-on charges.
 The basic service is free.
-If you elect to let it get you a refund on bank or credit card fees or ask it to negotiate a better deal on services, the app keeps a percentage of the savings, usually 30 percent, according to Truebill co-founder and CTO Idris Mokhtarzada.
+But Truebill does keep a percentage of the savings when it helps you get a refund on bank and card fees or negotiate a better deal on services – usually 30 percent, according to Truebill co-founder and CTO Idris Mokhtarzada.